Blesscode/SpringBootProjects/3FormProject-3/README.md

 # 🌿 Spring MVC Form Project-3

 Welcome to a **beginner-friendly Spring MVC form handling project** using JSP.
-This project showcases how to create and bind form data in a simple and clean Spring Boot + JSP application and store the data in the database.
+This project showcases how to create and bind form data in a simple and clean Spring Boot + JSP application and store the data in the database And show data on a seperate page.

 ---